decidables/decidables/libraries/accumulable-elements/README.md

 SDT model should not be interactive, because their values are received from the user's task performance.

+##### Attributes

+**Note:** Since model parameter attributes are set on the example, they don't need to be set on the individual components, as they will be propagated and kept in sync.

+- `trials: number = 10`
+  - Number of sampled trials to display
+- `duration: number = 2000`
+  - The duration of the stimulus, wait, and inter-trial interval on each trial, initialized to the value provided in milliseconds
+- `coherence: number = 0.5`
+  - The proportion of coherent dots in the visual stimulus
+- `color: string = outcome`
+  - How to color the cells in the results table
+  - Options
+    - `'none'`
+      - No use of color
+    - `'measure'`
+      - Color based on measure (*count/accuracy*, *mean RT*, *standard deviation RT*)
+    - `'outcome'`
+      - Color based on outcome (*correct*, *error*, *overall*)
+    - `'all'`
+      - Color based on measure and outcome

 ##### Slots

 - *unnamed*